-Salk Vaccine Trials.
-According to an article by Paul Meier2, over a million children participated in a trial in 1954 of the Salk vaccine to see whether it would protect children against polio.
-In one part of the study as summarized in the table below, 401,974 children were injected with either the Salk vaccine or a salt solution placebo.
+Example 1.2 Salk vaccine trials.
+According to an article by Paul Meier6, over a million children participated in a trial in 1954 of the Salk vaccine to see whether it would protect children against polio.
+In one part of the study, as summarized in Table 1.1 below, 401,974 children were injected with either the Salk vaccine or a salt solution placebo.
 The injections of the vaccine and placebo were assigned to the children at random.
-Furthermore the trial was double blind; that is, neither the children nor the diagnosing physicians were aware of who had been given vaccine or who had been given the salt solution.
+Furthermore, the trial was double-blind; that is, neither the children nor the diagnosing physicians were aware of who had been given vaccine or the salt solution.